-When the PPS receives a case file from the police, which includes witness statements and other evidence, they may ask the police to make further investigations if they believe extra information is needed to take a fully informed decision.
+When the PPS receives a case file from the police, with witness statements and other evidence, they might ask the police to investigate further if they believe extra information is needed.

 A decision to prosecute is based on two tests:

-- the evidential test - is there enough evidence to believe that there is a reasonable prospect of a conviction?
+- the evidential test decides if there's enough evidence for a reasonable prospect of a conviction

-- the public interest test - is it in the public interest to prosecute?
+- the public interest test decides if prosecution is in the public interest

-If the PPS prosecutor decides that there is enough evidence to prosecute, and that it is in the public interest to do so, they will direct a prosecution.
+If the PPS prosecutor decides that there is enough evidence to prosecute, and that it is in the public interest, they will direct a prosecution.
 They decide what offences the defendant should be prosecuted for, prepare the papers, and prosecute the case in court.

 If you are the victim in the case, you will be informed in writing of the prosecution decision.
-If the decision is not to prosecute, you will also be informed of that decision in writing, and in a range of more serious cases you will be given reasons for the decision not to prosecute.
+If the decision is not to prosecute, you will also be informed of that decision in writing.
+In certain serious cases, you will be given reasons for the decision not to prosecute.

 Alternatives to formal court processes

-In some cases the PPS will alternatives to court or diversionary options.
+In some cases the PPS will use alternatives to court or diversionary options.
 These include:

-- informed warning – this is a formal reprimand by the police, and although it is not a conviction, it is recorded on the person’s criminal record for 12 months
+- informed warning – this is a formal reprimand by the police, it's not a conviction but is recorded on the person’s criminal record for 12 months

-- caution – this is another type of formal reprimand by the police, it is recorded on a person’s criminal record for five years in the case of an adult or 30 months in the case of a young person
+- caution – this is a formal reprimand by the police recorded on an adult's criminal record for five years or 30 months on a young person's record

-- diversionary youth conference – this is available in cases if the offender is under the age of 18, admits the offence and consents to the conference
+- diversionary youth conference – this is available if the offender is under 18 years old, admits the offence and consents to the conference

 Find out more about the youth justice system.